 Information for parents

-Can I contact you with questions about PTM?
+Who should I contact with questions about the test?

 If you have any concerns or questions about the test, please contact your school.
-Please note that only schools can buy the PTM assessment.
+Please note that only schools can buy the NGRT assessment.